Umar-2026/ContentManangementSystem/README.md

 4. PHP executes the WordPress Core.
 5. WordPress Core loads themes, plugins, hooks, and required data.
 6. WordPress gets content from the MySQL/MariaDB database.
-7. The final webpage is generated and shown to the user.

 The most important parts of WordPress architecture are: